You have turned-in this assignment. You can review the lesson and see your previous answers.

 It has a tropical climate which supports farming all year round, but heavy rain during the monsoon season can cause floods and landslides, especially in mountainous areas.

-However, Indonesia also sits on the Pacific Ring of Fire, meaning it faces natural disasters like earthquakes, volcanic eruptions, and even tsunamis, which can damage infrastructure and slow development.
+However, Indonesia also sits on the Pacific Ring of fire, meaning it faces natural disasters like earthquakes, volcanic eruptions and even tsunamis, which can damage infrastructure and slow development.

 Its coastal location supports trade, especially through busy ports, and it also has a large fishing industry.

-Finally, Indonesia's diverse ecosystem supports high levels of biodiversity, which is important for agriculture, medicine, and the global environment.
+Finally, Indonesia's diverse ecosystem supports high levels of biodiversity, which is important for agriculture, medicine and the global environment.

-What is a challenge caused by Indonesia's location, on the Pacific Ring of Fire?
-Is it A, frequent earthquakes and volcanic eruptions.
+What is a challenge caused by Indonesia's location in the Pacific Ring of Fire?

-Pause here and press play when you're ready to continue.
+Pause here, and press play when you're ready to continue.

-Indonesia's situation, its location in relation to other places has had a big impact on its development.
+Indonesia's situation, its location in relation to other places, has had a big impact on its development.

 This helps the country act as a global trade hub.

-Natural disasters such as earthquakes and tsunamis can cause major damage and slow down recovery, especially in remote areas.
+Natural disasters, such as earthquakes and tsunamis, can cause major damage and slow down recovery, especially in remote areas.

 Overall, Indonesia's situation gives it global and regional importance, but also brings challenges that require strong planning and investment.